kalon33/GtfsToSql/README.md

 Notes
 -----
 * Only supports Sqlite and PostgreSQL currently
-* GTFS file must be extracted already
+* GTFS file must be extracted already, and perimetre-tr-plateforme-stif.txt file moved to the directory where it has been extracted
 * All columns are mapped saved as 'text' (that is, not parsed, modified or typecast)

 Table names are the same as filename in the GTFS file (without the `.txt`)